How to Brine a Turkey

 Pictured Recipe: Cider-Brined Spatchcock Turkey

 A brined turkey can be cooked just like an unbrined one.
 Prepare your turkey by tucking the wing tips under the bird, tying the legs together with kitchen string and filling the cavity with any additional citrus or aromatics.
-Roast using your favorite method.
+Roast using your favorite method—whether it's a turkey breast in a pressure cooker or a whole turkey in a roasting bag, this method will give you a juicy Thanksgiving turkey.

 Next Up: How to Roast a Turkey